Azure/data-management-zone/docs/guidance/DataManagementAnalytics-ConnectToEnvironmentsPrivately.md

 4. The service integrates with native security appliances for an Azure virtual network, like Azure Firewall.
 5. Azure Bastion can be used to monitor and manage remote connections.

-More details about Azure bAstion can be found [here](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview).
+More details about Azure Bastion can be found [here](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview).

 ### Deployment